Easy Baby Back Ribs in Oven

 A package of Prairie Fresh Natural pork back ribs placed on a light marble surface next to a jar of thick barbecue sauce.
 The image is labeled with "Pork Back Ribs" and "BBQ Sauce" to indicate the key ingredients for making oven-baked ribs.

-1. Remove the Membrane – This step is key for ultra-tender ribs.
-Flip the ribs over and use a knife to loosen the thin membrane on the back.
-Grab it with a paper towel and pull—it should come off in one piece.
+1. Remove the Membrane.
+This is my secret to ultra-tender ribs.
+I flip the ribs over and use a knife to loosen that thin membrane on the back.
+Then, I grab it with a paper towel and pull.
+It should come right off in one piece.

-2. Season Generously – A good dry rub makes all the difference.
-You can use a store-bought BBQ rub, or make a simple one with salt, pepper, garlic powder, smoked paprika, and brown sugar for that sweet and smoky balance.
+2. Season Generously.
+I believe a good dry rub makes all the difference.
+You can use your favorite store-bought BBQ rub, or I sometimes make a simple one with salt, pepper, garlic powder, smoked paprika, and brown sugar for that perfect sweet and smoky balance!

-3. Wrap and Bake Low & Slow – Place the ribs on a foil-lined baking sheet, cover tightly with more foil, and bake at 275°F for 2.5 to 3 hours.
-This slow cooking method locks in moisture and makes the ribs super tender.
+3. Wrap and Bake Low & Slow.
+I place my ribs on a foil-lined baking sheet, cover them tightly with more foil, and bake them at 275°F for 2.5 to 3 hours.
+This slow-cooking method is what I use to lock in moisture and make the ribs super tender.

-4. Sauce and Broil for a Sticky Finish – Once the ribs are done baking, brush them with a generous layer of BBQ sauce.
-Broil for a few minutes until the sauce gets caramelized and sticky.
-You can also throw them on a hot grill for 5 minutes if you want a little extra char.
+4. Sauce and Broil for a Sticky Finish.
+Once the ribs are done baking, I brush them with a generous layer of BBQ sauce.
+Then I’ll broil them for a few minutes until the sauce gets caramelized and sticky.
+Sometimes, I’ll even throw them on a hot grill for 5 minutes if I want a little extra char.

 A close-up of a hand removing the thin membrane from the back of a rack of raw baby back ribs, which are placed on a foil-lined baking sheet.
 A jar of barbecue sauce and a basting brush are visible in the background, indicating preparation for oven-baked ribs.